 Getting evicted does not mean the end of the world.
 Sure, it’s an unpleasant situation, but life is full of those.
 You have to pull yourself together and continue.
 However, many who got evicted might have one concern – how to find a new place?
 If you have a fear of new owners finding out that you were evicted, you’ll have a hard time finding a new apartment.
-Nevertheless, renting after an eviction is not as terrible as it may seem in the beginning.
+Nevertheless, renting after an eviction or repossession of your home is not as terrible as it may seem in the beginning.

 With that in mind, I’ve composed a list of 6 simple tips to get you back on your feet.